Auguste Delaune Stadium | City of Reims

 Delivered

-Between the two levels, light circulates, the landscape is glimpsed, and there is a subtle contrast between the massive "Roman" base and the "Gothic" elevation of the stands.
+A low concrete stand provides solid anchoring, while the high stand is supported by a light metal structure, topped with a textile roof.
+Between the levels, light circulates, creating a subtle contrast between the massive base and the elevation of the stands.

 Fiche Technique